cran-task-views/NaturalLanguageProcessing/NaturalLanguageProcessing.md

 name: NaturalLanguageProcessing
 topic: Natural Language Processing
 maintainer: Fridolin Wild
-email: wild@brookes.ac.uk
+email: wild@open.ac.uk
-version: 2021-12-29
+version: 2022-03-23
 source: https://github.com/cran-task-views/NaturalLanguageProcessing/
 ---

-Natural language processing has come a long way since its foundations were laid in the 1940s and 50s (for an introduction see, e.g., Jurafsky and Martin (2008): Speech and Language Processing, Pearson Prentice Hall).
+Natural language processing has come a long way since its foundations were laid in the 1940s and 50s (for an introduction see, e.g., Jurafsky and Martin (2008, 2009, 2022 draft third edition): Speech and Language Processing, Pearson Prentice Hall).
 This CRAN task view collects relevant R packages that support computational linguists in conducting analysis of speech and language on a variety of levels - setting focus on words, syntax, semantics, and